vkoukis/circuit-explorers/README.md

 *Goal:* Build a circuit similar to the one in Adventure 1A, but use 74xx chips in Digital.

+Place the 7404 in the middle of your breadboard.
+You may have to bend some pins slightly, experiment, don't worry if you break things.
+Connect the VCC pin to the VCC bar, and the GND pin to the GND bar.
+Connect to the power supply and ensure the the chip gets 5V across its VCC and GND pins.
+Bridge all pins you will not be using [3A, 4A, 5A, 6A] to GND with small wires.
+Connect a pushbutton [a "momentary switch"], so that one of the side pins to VCC, the other to GND, so that the middle pin stays LOW when you do nothing, and turns to HIGH when you push the button.
+Use your multimeter to verify.
+Switch the jumper wires until you make it happen.
+Connect the *middle* pin of the momentary switch to the 1A input of the 7404.
+Use your multimeter to measure all voltages.
+If they are not 0V and ~5V [i.e., a clear LOW, or HIGH] make sure you've seated all of your jumper wires properly, one connection make be flaky.
+Do not move on until you've confirmed this, a clear signal at the input pin of the 74LS04.

+OUTPUT: Measure the voltage at the output pin of the 74LS04 when you do nothing [4.57V] and when you push the button [0.14V].
+What is happening?
+The 74LS04 is an *inverter*, i.e., it implements a NOT gate.

+Connect an LED: VCC -> resistor --> anode of the LED --> cathode of the LED --> 1Y.
+Voltage: 4.58V.
+Button pushed, voltage: 0.51V

 1. Have a look at the list of logic gates in the 74LS family ([Wikipedia](https://en.wikipedia.org/wiki/List_of_7400-series_integrated_circuits#Logic_gates)) of integrated circuits ("chips", "ICs").
 We care about the "Normal inputs /